andr-be/learning_c/knking_a_modern_approach/general_C_notes.md

 It's too much of a faff and it's drastically slowing down how fast I end up going through the book because I have to work my way up to doing something very, very boring every now and again.

+UPDATE: Basically, all I'm missing is C7: Basic Types P3: Character Types, and not even all of it.
+Just some of it.

 ***